khaledov/different-config-app/README.md

 ```
 $ ng build --configuration=production
 ```
-and to add our new staging environment file we need to change **angular.json** to be as following
+so to add our new staging environment file we need to change **angular.json** to be as following
 ```
 ...
   "build": {